Godotcoffee/nurupo/README.md

 # Nurupo
 nurupo - ga
 # What's it
-It's a homework of MicroService Course (Cloud Computing) in Our University.
+It's a homework of MicroService Course (Cloud Computing) in our University.

 This is a very simple Movie Recommendation Website with Nodejs, Spring-boot, MySQL and Spark.